How negative body image can influence eating disorders in teens

 Body image is the way you perceive your body, and the thoughts and feelings you have based on that.
 The body image that we all have is not just influenced by the physical shape of our bodies, but also by things like the attitudes and actions of others, our upbringing, and the bodies we see in popular culture.

-• it is a protective factor against developing eating disorders.
+it's a protective factor against developing eating disorders.

-Signs of negative body image
+Signs of negative body image issues in your teenager

-While it is important to eat wholesome food and be active, constantly worrying about eating and exercise could be a sign your teenager isn’t satisfied with their body.
+While it is important to eat wholesome food and be active, constantly worrying about eating and exercise could be a sign that your teenager isn’t satisfied with their body.

 Look out for these signs if you’re worried your teenager is experiencing negative body image issues:

-• Expressing thoughts or feelings about not liking their body or wanting to change their body.
+expressing thoughts or feelings about not liking their body or wanting to change their body

-• Overly worrying about eating, food, body shape or weight.
+overly worrying about eating, food, body shape or weight

-• Feeling anxious or irritable around the subject of food.
+feeling anxious or irritable around the subject of food

-• Sensitivity to comments about body shape, weight, eating or exercise habits.
+sensitivity to comments about body shape, weight, eating or exercise habits.

 What is an eating disorder?

-Eating disorders are a type of mental illness, where someone develops unhealthy thoughts about their body.
+Eating disorders are a type of mental illness where someone develops unhealthy thoughts about their body.
 These thoughts and feelings lead to unhealthy or dangerous eating habits and sometimes dangerous exercise habits.

 There is no one single cause of eating disorders that has been identified.
 However, some of the common factors include:

-• Genetic influences: complex interactions between many genes related to appetite, metabolism, mood and reward-pleasure responses.
+Genetic influences: complex interactions between many genes related to appetite, metabolism, mood and reward-pleasure responses.

-• Psychological influences: perfectionism, obsessive-compulsiveness, being prone to worrying or anxiety, negative outlook, harm avoidance, and low self-esteem.
+Psychological influences: perfectionism, obsessive-compulsiveness, being prone to worrying or anxiety, negative outlook, harm avoidance, and low self-esteem.

-• Social and cultural influences: exposure to unrealistic images and expectations about bodies in the media.
+Social and cultural influences: exposure to unrealistic images and expectations about bodies in the media.

 Having a risk factor doesn't mean your teenager will develop an eating disorder.